 See files for Hamsters

-Why is my hamster stressed and nervous?
+Why is my hamster stressed?

 Stress and nervousness in hamsters can be caused by several different factors.
-These factors depend on the hamster’s personality, the environment in which they live in or the care provided by its guardian.
-The signs of stress may vary from one rodent to another because there are several different types of hamster breeds and each individual may differ in terms of behavior and care requirements.
+Such factors depend on the hamster’s personality, the environment in which they live and the care provided by their guardian.
+The signs of stress may vary from one rodent to another.
+This is partly because different types of hamster breeds may differ in terms of behavior and care requirements.

 Symptoms of stress in hamsters

-- Excessive salivation.
-Stress, fear, anxiety and nervousness interfere with the production of saliva.
+- Excessive salivation: stress, fear, anxiety and nervousness interfere with the production of saliva.
 A stressed hamster could suffer from excessive salivation as a physical response to body tension.

-- Insistent attempts to escape.
-A stressed hamster will try to escape from the negative environment.
-When you hamster is in a state of alert, or preparing to flee they will appear with forward facing ears and inflated cheeks.
+- Insistent attempts to escape: a stressed hamster will try to escape from the negative environment.
+When you hamster is in a state of alert or preparing to flee, they will appear with forward facing ears and inflated cheeks.

-- Muscle rigidity and tremors.
-When a hamster is very stressed or feels afraid, their muscles become more tense.
+- Muscle rigidity and tremors: when a hamster is very stressed or feels afraid, their muscles become more tense.
 In extreme cases, this muscular rigidity is so intense that the rodent’s body will shake.

-- Behavioral changes.
-Stress in hamsters can cause changes in their habitual behavior.
+- Behavioral changes: stress in hamsters can cause changes in their habitual behavior.
 A stressed rodent may become more aggressive, shy, anxious, sad or fearful than usual.
 This is why we emphasize familiarizing yourself with your hamster’s personality, in order to be able to detect any changes.

-How to calm a nervous hamster
+How to calm a stressed hamster

 There are some guidelines you can follow when preventing stress or calming a nervous hamster.
 At the exact moment you notice that your hamster may be stressed, leave their environment and give them an opportunity to calm down.
 From then, consult your veterinarian in order to rule out any pathologies and to ensure that your hamster is healthy.